 PASTORAL SUPPORT AND GUIDANCE

-The Student Support Manager is a trained member of staff who is available to offer support and advice to students experiencing problems and/or hardships.
+These experienced members of staff are available to offer support and advice to students experiencing problems and/or hardships.

-The purpose of the student manager is to give students a point of contact with whom they can communicate their difficulties.
-Appropriate guidance is then given to students and parents/ staff / outside agencies are contacted as appropriate.
+The purpose of the pastoral team is to give students a point of contact to whom they can communicate their difficulties.
+Appropriate guidance is then given to students and, depending on the nature of the concern, parents / carers / staff / outside agencies can be contacted as appropriate.

-Support from student managers can take many forms; coping mechanisms for anxiety, strategies to support organisational difficulties, self-confidence issues and not coping in school are to name but a few.
+Support from the pastoral team can take many forms; from providing coping mechanisms for anxiety or self-confidence issues to offering strategies to support with organisational difficulties.
+They may also direct a student to the Student Achievement Manager.
 Some students may require a long-term system of support; others may just need temporary respite.
-Whatever the issue, the Student Manager will ensure that all assistance that can be given within school is given.
+Whatever the issue, the pastoral team will ensure that all assistance that can be given within school is given.

 Tutoring and Academic Mentoring

 All students in Post-16 are assigned a form tutor and all students undertake a programme which supports the development of life skills and wider enrichment.
 We take great pride in the tutor-student relationships we foster through academic mentoring and pastoral support.

 5 Student Achievement Managers (SAM)

 2. The Pastoral Team in the Post-16 HUB